A brief description

 In February 2011, the Board of Directors of the Nova Scotia Home for Colored Children a residential care facility for children in the care of the Province took steps to deal with the shortage of short-term foster placements in Nova Scotia through the establishment of the Akoma Family Centre.
 The new residential program enabled brothers and sisters placed in foster care to stay together.
 The main funding for the Centre came from the Department of Community Services.
 Additional funding comes from fundraising initiatives such as the Annual Broadcast for Funds, grants and donations.

-In 2014, the Akoma Family Centre and Akoma Holdings became incorporated with the assets of the Nova Scotia Home for Colored Children being turned over to the newly established Akoma Holdings Incorporated (AHI) [hyperlink to AHI mission statement].
+In 2014, the Akoma Family Centre and Akoma Holdings became incorporated with the assets of the Nova Scotia Home for Colored Children being turned over to the newly established Akoma Holdings Incorporated (AHI).
 The AHI has responsibility for close to 320 acres of property and existing buildings on the property consisting of the Old Home, the cottage, the H.G.
-Bauld Centre, the Akoma Family Centre residences and a community garden.
+Bauld Centre, the Akoma Family Center residences and a community garden.

 In January 2017, the mandate of the Akoma Family Centre changed again as they provided care for children with special needs.
 This change required additional training in trauma and autism for the staff.
 While at Akoma, individualized treatment plans are developed in response to social, behavioural and emotional histories provided by the child’s caregiver network (i.e., parents, educators, agency social workers, and youth workers) in the community, as well as through observations made by the Akoma Team upon admission.